You’re in need of a teaching job … now.

-Solution: Have someone that you trust critique these areas for you.
+Solution: Have one or several people you trust critique these areas for you.

 2. Obtain In-Demand Certifications.

-Of course, there are exceptions to every rule, but generally speaking, individuals looking for employment in these subjects may have a harder time finding employment than those in more in-demand fields.
+There are exceptions to the rule, but in general, individuals looking for employment in these subjects may have a harder time finding employment than those in more in-demand fields.